Swarthmore College: Endowment and tuition fees

-The cost of tuition, student activity fees, room and board for the 2017–2018 academic year was $65,774 (tuition fees were $50,424).
+As a need-blind school, Swarthmore makes admission decisions and financial aid decisions independently.
+The cost of tuition, student activity fees, room and board for the 2024–25 academic year was $85,802 (tuition fees were $65,058).
 The college meets 100% of admitted student demonstrated need without use of student loans, an important distinction from the many schools that meet 100% of demonstrated need, but only through loans (which must be repaid) rather than institutional grant- and scholarship-based funding (which does not require repayment).
 Financial aid is accessed by 56% of the student body, and the average financial aid award was $50,361 during the 2017–18 year.

-As a need-blind school, Swarthmore makes admission decisions and financial aid decisions independently.
+Swarthmore has the eleventh largest endowment per undergraduate in the country.
 Operating revenue for the 2016 fiscal year was $148,086,000, over 50% of which was provided by the endowment.
 Swarthmore ended a $230 million capital campaign on October 6, 2006, when President Bloom declared the project completed, three months ahead of schedule.
 The campaign, christened the "Meaning of Swarthmore", had been underway officially since the fall of 2001.
 Out of the college's alumni, 87% participated in the effort.
 Swarthmore's endowment at the end of the 2019 fiscal year was $2.13 billion.
 Endowment per student was $1,370,157 for the same year, one of the highest rates in the country.

 At the end of 2007, the Swarthmore Board of Managers approved the decision for the college to eliminate student loans from all financial aid packages.
 Instead, additional aid scholarships are granted.